hasnaoua/hasnaoua/README.md

 ### **What I Do 💻**
 🔹 **Data Scientist** passionate about solving real-world problems using Artificial Intelligence.
 🔹 **Software Engineer** skilled in full-stack development and automation pipelines.
-🔹 **AI Developer** focused on machine learning, deep learning, generative ai and data analysis.
+🔹 **AI Developer** focused on machine learning, deep learning, generative AI and data analysis.

 ---